sethiaashna123/accurx_tech_task/README.md

 ## Report

-See the full analysis and insights here:
+See the full analysis and insights as Accurx Analysis PDF.

-📄 report/Accurx_Technical_Task.pdf

 ## SQL Files